Turkey in the Council of Europe

 Turkey is a member of the Council of Europe.
 Membership is obligatory for joining the European Union.
-As of 2023 Turkey has nearly a third of the cases pending at the European Court of Human Rights (ECHR).
+As of 2025 more than a third of the cases pending at the European Court of Human Rights (ECHR) are about Turkey.
+While Turkey officially has diplomatic relations with 44 the Council of Europe member states, it does not have diplomatic relations with 2 the Council of Europe member states (Armenia and Cyprus).